-- What are my options if I don’t feel safe coming back to campus with the spike in cases in Florida?
+- What are my options if I don’t feel safe coming back to campus with the spike in cases nationwide?

 - If I have to withdraw after the fall semester due to COVID concerns, will my financial aid be affected?

-- If I want to defer my start until next fall or Spring 2021, will I keep my current financial aid?
+- If I want to defer my start until Fall 2021, will I keep my current financial aid?

-- If my parents’ employment status is affected during the fall semester due to COVID-19, is there any reconsideration for financial aid?
+- If my parents’ employment status is affected due to COVID-19, is there any reconsideration for financial aid?

 - How is UT communicating to the campus community?

 - Is UT cleaning campus more thoroughly now due to the COVID-19 outbreak?